Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Press release: PEN Berlin is deeply concerned about the re-arrest of rapper Daniel Moghaddam by the Islamic Republic of Iran. […] Moghaddam has repeatedly criticised the mullah regime in his songs and videos, and has spoken out in support of families whose relatives were killed in the »Woman, Life, Freedom« protests in 2022. »The regime is now cracking down even more brutally on its own people«, said Daniela Sepehri, PEN Berlin board member.
 MORE.

-Turkey: protest against the arrest of Fatih Altayli
+Turkey: Protest against the arrest of Fatih Altayli

 Fatih Altayli